purduehackers/organize/directory/community-manager.md

 # About the role

-The Discord community has rapidly become the center point for Purdue Hackers: we announce all our events on there, and people regularly hang out, ship projects, and ask for code help.
+The Discord community has rapidly become the center of gravity for Purdue Hackers: we announce all our events on there, and people regularly hang out, ship projects, and ask for technical help.

 Over the last year, our community rocketed from a few hundred members to 1500+ members, and almost no activity to 300 weekly messages & 60 weekly active members.
 Along with this, a strong community identity has also formed.
 Today, we are the third-largest server under the "Clubs" section of the Discord student hub, and the ninth-largest overall.